cosmos/ibc/spec/ics-002-client-semantics/README.md

 If misbehaviour was valid, the client MUST also mutate internal state to mark appropriate heights which were previously considered valid as invalid, according to the nature of the misbehaviour.

+Once misbehaviour is detected, clients SHOULD be frozen so that no future updates can be submitted.
+A permissioned entity such as a chain governance system or trusted multi-signature MAY be allowed to intervene to unfreeze a frozen client & provide a new correct header.

 #### ClientState